Alexander Myres

-Alexander Myres (born April 20, 1996) is an American football cornerback.
-He played college football for Division II program Ouachita Baptist before transferring to the University of Houston.
+Alexander Myres (born April 20, 1996) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for Division II program Ouachita Baptist Tigers before transferring to the Houston Cougars of the NCAA Division I Football Bowl Subdivision (FBS).

 He was signed by the Pittsburgh Steelers as an undrafted free agent in 2019, seeing no game action during his rookie year.
 He was then signed by the Detroit Lions, with whom he played in his only NFL game in 2020.
 He then spent the next two offseasons with the San Francisco 49ers and the Indianapolis Colts, respectively.

 In 2023, he played for the Houston Roughnecks of the XFL.

-Early years
+Early life

 Myres attended College Park High School in The Woodlands, Texas.
 As a three-year letterer, Myers made 109 total tackles, 3 forced fumbles, 2 interceptions, and a defensive touchdown made after forcing a fumble on a punt return.
 He earned All-District First-team and All-County Second-team selection titles as a junior and senior on a state-ranked defense, and he was also selected to participate in the All-Star Bayou Bowl.
 Outside of football, Myres also lettered in basketball and track.
 He currently holds his school's all-time record in the 100M dash and advanced to Texas 6A quarterfinals as a senior.

 Despite his performance, Alex Myres was lightly recruited out of high school.
 According to 247sports and Rivals.com, Myres was listed as a zero-star recruit, and he was the only starting defensive back on his team to not receive a D1 scholarship.
 Myres's only D1 offers came as preferred walk-on's from Towson University and UTEP, but both were too expensive and he instead accepted a full-ride to Ouachita Baptist, a Division 2 program.